NREL/jade/docs/source/singularity_containers.rst

 6. Whenever the HPC queueing system allocates a node and starts your process it will first try to change to the directory in which the submission occurred.
    So, it's important that this directory is a bind mount passed when you start the container.
 The recommended place to run jobs on NREL's HPC is /scratch/<username>, so /scratch should always be mounted there.

-7. Adjust the appropriate settings in your compute node startup script like this:
+7. Adjust the appropriate settings in your compute node startup script:

 .. code-block:: bash